Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Stochastic gravitational wave background from first-order phase transition

-Since some inflationary model with the parameters obtained in the last section, ends with a first order PT, we first obtain the SGWB signature that these models generate.
-We employ the gravitational waves spectrum results generated from a first order PT \cite{Kosowsky:1992vn,Huber:2008hg}.
-Although the end of inflation happens sometime before first order PT (and meantime, some reheating may ensue from the coupling of inflaton to other species), still, the real reheating does not begin until the first order PT completes via bubble collision.
+Since some inflationary model with the parameters obtained in the last section, ends with a first-order PT, we first obtain the SGWB signature that these models generate.
+We employ the gravitational wave spectrum results generated from a first-order PT \cite{Kosowsky:1992vn,Huber:2008hg}.
+Although the end of inflation happens sometime before first-order PT (and meantime, some reheating may ensue from the coupling of inflaton to other species), still, the real reheating does not begin until the first-order PT completes via bubble collision.
 This will allow us to use SGWB generation's formalism from a bubble collision at zero temperature because we expect inflation to have supercooled the Universe.
-During a first order PT, gravitational waves may be produced by bubble collisions or turbulent plasma motion if the temperature is nonzero.
-The numerical analysis for two-bubble collisions was first developed by \cite{Kosowsky:1992vn} and extended for more bubbles in \cite{Huber:2008hg}.
+During a first-order PT, gravitational waves may be produced by bubble collisions or turbulent plasma motion if the temperature is nonzero.
+The numerical analysis for two-bubble collisions was first developed in \cite{Kosowsky:1992vn} and extended for more bubbles in \cite{Huber:2008hg}.
 As discussed there, around the peak frequency, $f_m$, the amplitude of gravitational waves takes the shape of an asymmetric wedge form, which raises in the region with $f<f_m$ as $f^{2.3}$ and declines as $f^{-1}$ in the region $f>f_m$.